NOT A BLOG, JUST RANDOM RANTS, POEMS AND REFLECTIONS

 Not in the USA

 In Europe, where I’m from, children are expected to learn at least one foreign language at school, if not more.
 It’s not seen as a great hurdle; the younger you are, the easier it is to pick up another language.
 When they are a bit older, teens are sent abroad in the school holidays to perfect their languages.
-In Asia and Africa too, young people who want to get on in the world make an effort to learn a foreign language, and often it is English, the lingua franca of Hollywood and pop music.
-This in addition to having to speak both their native dialect and their country’s official language.
+Similarly, in Asia and Africa, young people who want to get on in the world make an effort to learn a foreign language.
+Often it is English, the lingua franca of Hollywood and pop music.
+This in addition to having to speak both one's native dialect and the country’s official language.
 In Cambodia, I saw tiny street urchins trying out several different languages on tourists in order to wheedle money out of them.

 It’s only the elites and the immigrants, therefore, who are multilingual; the rest of society is blithely, proudly off the hook.
 This applies to our most recent U.S. presidents, Barack Obama and Donald Trump.
 I can’t imagine there are many politicians outside the U.S. who would aspire to the highest office in the land without having the ability to communicate with their foreign counterparts in at least one language not their own.